maize-genetics/phg_v2/docs/imputation.md

 | `--min-proportion-same-reference-range` | Minimum proportion of the read that must align to the same reference range                                          | `0.9`         |

-> [!NOTE]
+!!! note
-> If --limit-single-ref-range is set to true, reads that map to multiple reference ranges will be discarded based on the --min-proportion-same-reference-range parameter.
+    If `--limit-single-ref-range` is set to true, reads that map to multiple reference ranges will be discarded based on the `--min-proportion-same-reference-range` parameter.
+If left off
-> If left off or set to false, --min-proportion-same-reference-range will be ignored.
-> By limiting reads to only map to a single reference range, your imputation accuracy could improve at the expense of not using as many reads.
+    or set to false, `--min-proportion-same-reference-range` will be ignored.
+By limiting reads to only map to a single reference range, your imputation accuracy could improve at the expense of not using as many reads.
 You will need to test this out for your specific use case.